New Editor-in-Chief Announcement

 Besides original articles, the EJHI is aimed at publishing short communications, case reports and reviews.
 Comments and ideas can be shared within the scientific community with editorials and letters to the Editor.

-We are confident that the EJHI will actively contribute to create a bridge between the different modalities that are used in imaging, and will facilitate their use in the scientific community.
+We are confident that the EJHI will actively contribute to creating a bridge between the different modalities that are used in imaging, and will facilitate their use in the scientific community.